 It is worth noting that there is a movement to change the name of avalanche airbag packs to avalanche balloon bags or balloon packs.
 This movement comes from the misconception that can occur when people think of an airbag pack as being like the airbag in your car.
 Airbag packs don't guarantee safety (see statistics below).
 While we are all for this movement, in reality, 99 percent of people still call them airbag packs, and as a result, that's what we continue to call them in this review.

 With price tags in this review alone ranging from $500 to $1300, choosing the right avalanche airbag and gauging its value can be a daunting task.
-We put together the graph below in order to map out which airbags have the most useful features for their price points.
-Blue dots represent award winners, and the further into the lower right an item is, the greater value we think it is.
+We compared overall performance of all the airbags we tested to their corresponding price points.
+Items that edge ahead in performance yet still maintain modest price tags, such as the Backcountry Access Float 32, are the best values.

 Criteria for Evaluation